YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 FUT lost popularity largely because patient expectations changed and FUE improved.

 Over time, patients increasingly wanted less visible donor evidence, more freedom with hairstyle choices, and a procedure that felt less invasive from their own perspective.
-Even so, FUE techniques improved significantly.
+At the same time, FUE techniques improved significantly.
 Punch quality improved, magnification improved, graft handling improved, and surgeons became better at planning extractions more intelligently.

 This made FUE much more attractive for modern patients.

-I would not take this to mean that FUE is automatically superior in every possible scenario.
-I handle that kind of black-and-white thinking in hair transplantation.
-But it does mean that FUE became more aligned with what most patients want today: a donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that often feels easier for them to accept psychologically.
+I do not take this to mean that FUE is automatically superior in every possible scenario.
+I avoid that kind of black-and-white thinking in hair transplantation.
+But it does mean that FUE became more aligned with what most patients want today.
+A donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that often feels easier for them to accept psychologically.

 Yes, in selected cases, FUT can still make sense.

-It may also be considered in some patients who want to preserve parts of the donor area from widespread punch extraction, although even that needs to be discussed very carefully and.
+It may also be considered in some patients who want to preserve parts of the donor area from widespread punch extraction, although even that needs to be discussed very carefully.

 But I would not frame FUT as an easy shortcut.